okjuan/vbook/_posts/2025-09-25-revise-a-sentence.md

 These iterative versions don't capture all the edits I attempted, they are snapshots taken along the evolution of the sentence.

 Seeing how it grew in length reminds me of Verlyn Klinkenborg's claim that long sentences are just {% vbook_post several short sentences | 2023-02-25-several-short-sentences %} put together and that to write a long sentence one must know how to write a short one.
-In fact by the end I finish with two, one long one shorter.
+In fact by the end I finish with two sentences, one long one shorter.

 I notice that new images and phrasings spring up between drafts.
 **The PNW** turns into **coast cities of the PNW**.